 States Should Enforce “Natural Born Citizen” Requirement

 The Constitution requires the president to be a “natural born citizen”.
-However, the term is not defined in the Constitution.
-Neither has a law or court ruling been made more exactly delineating the constraints of the term.
-The purpose of this post is not to re-hash the arguments about what “natural born citizen” means, but to outline a process that generates a legal standard for how it is enforced.
+The purpose of this post is not to re-hash the arguments about what “natural born citizen” means, but to outline a process that can generate a legal standard for how it is enforced that would be consistent with the original intent of the Framers.
 The States are key to this process.

 This proposal is to have one or more states enforce via legislation the implementation of the requirement in their state, according to their understanding of the requirement.
 If a candidate or political party sues the state, the Supreme Court will review the law and decide whether the details of the law are constitutional, according to the original intent of the framers.
 By this means, we can produce a general standard for the requirement that all states could adopt.

-Simply stated, I believe the Framers intended for both parents to be 100% American and the child should be born in the US, though some additional details should be considered.
+Simply stated, I believe the Framers intended for both parents to be 100% American at birth and the child should be born in the US.
+There are some additional details to be addressed for certain situations, but that is the basic idea.
 For over 200 years there was no controversy about this requirement.
 The controversy arose only in recent years when persons with very questionable qualifications began to become candidates.

 However, legally, it does not matter what I believe or what any other non-expert, non-authority believes.
 I would like to see the states and courts work out what enforcement should be, according to the Constitution and the original intent.
 Let them do their duty and commit what they decide to law.
 That would start the process.